urssanjaysingh/Node-JS/README.md

 ## Contributing

 urssanjaysingh welcomes contributions to this project!
-If you find a bug or have an idea for an enhancement, feel free to open an issue or submit a pull request.
+And if you find a bug or have an idea for an enhancement, feel free to open an issue or submit a pull request.
 Make sure to follow the project's code style and guidelines.

 ## Contact